mtsknn/bus-routes/README.md

 > route must show what bus lines to use.
 Changing buses doesn't incur any
 > additional delays.

+See `src/js/data.js` for the data that was to be used in the challenge.

 Instead of finding just the fastest route, I wanted to find all of them and let the user choose any one of them.
 Who doesn't like scenic routes?